ArasEmin/ARSEC-Dictionary-Based-Password-Generation/README.md

 🚫 Do not use this tool for any unauthorized testing or illegal activities.
 Always obtain proper authorization before testing any systems.

-Contributing
+## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements
+Please open an issue or submit a pull request for any improvements.